 The statue makes me think of the kind of person I strive to be in life.

 This day-and-age it’s not always easy.
 But, I try to remember that I haven’t walked in anyone else’s shoes, felt their feelings, or had to bear their burden.
 Compassion on the giving or receiving end is a beautiful thing.

 The Japan Pavilion is full of photo spots!
 In addition, there are gardens, private sitting areas, and little bridges.
 It’s another one of the more relaxing spots in the World Showcase.

 There is usually a Bonsai tree garden on display here in the Spring.
 Below is one of my favorite photo spots.

-Climb up to the 2nd balcony toward the entrance of Teppan Edo to get a better view!
-This is also an interesting spot for fireworks in the evening.
+Climb up to the second-story balcony toward the entrance of Teppan Edo to get a better view!
+This area is an interesting spot to enjoy fireworks in the evening.